dantleech/blog/content/posts/2025/10-14-reims.md

 suburb.

-I won't see the cathedral this time, but more importantly I found a pizzeria, unfortunately it wasn't the best pizzeria, although the beer was pretty good.
+I won't see the cathedral this time, but more importantly I found a pizzeria, unfortunately it wasn't the best pizzeria and not the worst.
+The beer was pretty good.

 ![Camera/IMG_20251014_193059_051.jpg](/images/mannheim2025/202510132016-pizza.jpg)